1. Set Up Your Recycling Service

 4. Submit your Commercial Recycling Plan

 Every business/organization in Athens-Clarke County must recycle and have an approved recycling plan on file with ACC Solid Waste Department, Recycling Division.
 You can complete your form here.
+If you prefer to download and print the form, click here.

 If your business is not a stand-alone structure, it may be appropriate to discuss this requirement with the property owner/manager.
 Generally, the entity paying for waste collection services should be involved in any discussion of adding recycling collection services.
 However, each business must complete and file a Recycling Plan.